noahjb/novi_cd_test/instructions/branch2.md

 </div>
 ```

-What we want is that when the user clicks on the checkbox, it will delete the item from the database:
+What we want is when the user clicks on a checkbox next to an item, it will delete that item from the database:

 ```html
 <div id="todo-list" class="row">